allison.chu [at] yale.edu

 Teaching

 Currently, I serve as a Teaching Fellow at Yale University.
-Outside of academia, I've applied my teaching skills and philosophy to workshops and lecture series with arts festivals and in my work with the Midnight Oil Collective.
+Beyond the academy, I've applied my pedagogical practice to workshops and lecture series with arts festivals and in my work with the Midnight Oil Collective.

 McDougal Teaching Fellow